jazir555/GamesDows/README.md

 I will gladly take PRs to fix the 4 remaining issues if anyone knows how to solve them.

-**Note: If for any reason explorer doesn't start, it needs to be launched manually via task manager by launching explorer.exe.
-It needs to be set as the shell first before it is launched for the desktop to appear when explorer is launched, otherwise it will just launch a file browser window**
+**Note: If for any reason explorer doesn't start and you get a black screen and cannot view the desktop, it needs to be launched manually via task manager by launching explorer.exe.
+It needs to be set as the shell first before it is launching it from task manager for the desktop to appear, otherwise it will just launch a file browser window**